stur86/miniml/docs/start.md

 * ***all*** child parameters and models must be defined inside the constructor;
 * the parent constructor `super().__init__()` must be called as the very last thing.

 If either of these things aren't done, the model won't work.
+Parameters are tensors initialized by passing the shape as a tuple of integers, and optionally the `jax.numpy.dtype` and the regularization loss (see [regularization loss](loss.md#regularization-loss) for more details)

 #### Predict method implementation